 In the event of a pandemic (National Emergency), schools will need to ensure that they follow the latest government guidance.

 Introduction

-The following policy has been revised and updated by Buckinghamshire Council (BC) and BSSP.
-It has been through wide consultation involving; the Bucks Swim Focus Group, Headteachers, leisure providers, swimming coordinators, Swim England and the Royal Lifesaving Society (RLSS UK), to provide a valuable and accurately informed working document.
-It is intended to inform and support the following:
+The following policy has previously been through wide consultation involving; the Bucks Swim Focus Group, Headteachers, leisure providers, swimming coordinators, Swim England and the Royal Lifesaving Society (RLSS UK), to provide a valuable and accurately informed working document.